 After testing more than a dozen instant cameras, the best instant camera is the Lomography Lomo'Instant Automat, which has a cool look, comes with add-on lenses, and most importantly, takes great pictures.
-However, there are others on this list that have other features, such as Polaroid Snap Touch, which can print photos from your smartphone, too.
+However, there are others on this list that offer something different, such as the Polaroid Snap Touch — which can print photos from your smartphone, too.

 If you're looking for something more powerful but equally inexpensive, be sure to check out our best cheap cameras.